- October 19, 2015

 - The game features great audio, visuals, and an interesting story that keeps players engaged.

-- The art style is beautiful and immersive, enhancing the overall horror experience.
+- The art style is beautiful and adds to the immersive atmosphere of the game.

 - The keyboard mapping is poor, and there is no controller support, making gameplay frustrating.

-- The school layout can be confusing, with similar-looking classrooms that hinder navigation.
+- The school layout can be confusing and hard to navigate, with similar-looking classrooms leading to disorientation.

 story